 After Paul stepped through the house’s front door, he heard the door’s hinges creak behind him as it closed.

-Rather better to say: After stepping through the door, Paul heard it squeak closed
+Rather better to say: After stepping through the door, Paul heard it squeaking as it closed.

 G’luck with grammar’s lowliest mark!